deehzee/unionfind/README.rst

 of times needed to take :math:`\log` (base 2) of a number until reaching 1.
 In practice, the amortized cost of each operation is nearly linear [1]_.

+**Update:** This has now been packaged into an instalable pip package by Hagai Helman Tov (@hagai-helman).
+See the fork at https://github.com/hagai-helman/unionfind).

 Contents
 --------